Breathe California has supported lung health research at local, state and national levels since its incoporation and continues to do so today.

 The Walter Travel Grants were started with an endowment from Mr. Stephen Walter in the 1970s.
 The fund provides opportunities for pulmonary health investigators to share their research findings at scientific meetings by assisting with travel and registration fees.

 Each year the Breathe California affiliates collaborate with the California Society for Respiratory Care to offer a $1,000 scholarship to a promising respiratory therapy student who demonstrates leadership potential in the promotion of lung health and/or clean air.
-The 2014 award was presented to Julian Lau, a Respiratory Therapy student at Mt.
-San Antonio College in Walnut, California.
-Learn more.
+The 2015 award was presented to Darren Wong (right), a Respiratory Therapy student at Skyline College in San Bruno, California.
+Learn more

 State and National